On tessellations of random maps and the $t_g$-recurrence: Proof of Theorem

 From \cite{BC0} (see also~\cite{CMS} for purely combinatorial proofs) we have for fixed $g\geq 0$:

+{\bf Miermont's bijection.} We use $V(M), E(M)$ to denote respectively the vertex set and edge set of a map $M$.
 A \emph{labelled map} of genus $g$ is a rooted map $M$ of genus $g$ equipped with a fonction $\ell: V(M)\rightarrow \mathbb{Z}$ such that for any edge $(u,v)$ of $M$ one has $\ell(u)-\ell(v)\in \{-1,0,1\}$.
-We consider these objects up to global translation of the labels (we will often fix a translation class by fixing the label of a particular vertex, often the root, to $0$).
+We consider these objects up to global translation of the labels.
 A \emph{labelled one-face map (l.1.f.m.)} is a labelled map having only one face.
 We let $\mathcal{L}_n^{(g)}$ be the set of all (rooted) l.1.f.m. of genus $g$ with $n$ edges.

+Miermont's bijection~\cite{Miermont:tessellations} plays an important role in this work.
+We briefly recall it for completeness, without proofs.
+For $k\geq 1$, a \emph{$k$-pointed bipartite quadrangulation} is a tuple

+where $Q$ is a rooted bipartite quadrangulation, $s_1, s_2, \dots, s_k$ are $k$ distinct vertices of $Q$ and where $\delta_1,\delta_2, \dots, \delta_k$ are integers, considered up to common translation.
+For the construction to be well defined, one needs the following two properties to hold

+where $d$ is the graph distance in $Q$.
+The bijection of~\cite{Miermont:tessellations} proceeds as follows.
+We start by labelling each vertex $v$ of $Q$ by the number $\ell(v)$ defined by:

+Bipartiteness and the hypotheses~\eqref{eq:miermont1}-\eqref{eq:miermont2} ensure that, up to rotation, the only label sequences that can appear around a face are $(i,i+1,i,i+1)$ and $(i,i+1,i+2,i+1)$ for $i \in \mathbb{Z}$, see Figure~\ref{fig:schaeffer}.
+One then applies the ``Schaeffer rules'', that consist in adding a new edge inside each face of $Q$ according to the rules depicted in Figure~\ref{fig:schaeffer}.
+The labelled map $L$ associated to $Q$ is the labelled map consisting of all the new edges, and all the vertices of $Q$ different from the $k$ pointed vertices, with the labelling given by~\eqref{eq:labelmiermont}.

+\begin{prop}[Miermont's bijection] For each $g\geq 0$, $k\geq 1$, the preceding construction is a $1$ to $2$ mapping between $k$-pointed bipartite quadrangulations of genus $g$ satisfying~\eqref{eq:miermont1}-\eqref{eq:miermont2}, and labelled $k$-face maps of genus $g$, with faces numbered from $1$ to $k$.
+Moreover, if $\ell_i$ is the minimal label in the $i$th face of the labelled map in some fixed labelling, then one has $\ell_i-\delta_i=\ell_j-\delta_j$ for all $1\leq i,j \leq k$. \end{prop}